Tips on What to Review and Practice

 What are other ways to enhance performance on a mechanical reasoning test?
 Consider the following tips:

 First, study the drawings carefully.
-In general, questions on a mechanical reasoning test are accompanied by drawings, graphs, statistics and other illustrations related to the question.
+In general, questions on a mechanical reasoning test are accompanied by pictures, graphs, statistics and other illustrations related to the problem.
 Study them carefully as they provide clues on how you can approach the presented situation.
-The question may seem straightforward at first, but a drawing can show that the set-up is actually complex.
+The issue may seem straightforward at first, but a drawing can show that the set-up is complex.

 Second, study industry-specific machinery if you’re applying for a specific job.
 If the aptitude test that you are taking is for job placement, then you can expect that the questions would veer towards machinery you’re likely to use.
 For example, expect printing machines if you’re applying for a job in a printing factory.
 In this regard, it wouldn’t hurt to ask ahead of time what you can review in anticipation of the assessment.
 Some complex machines take time to master, and fair warning is something always appreciated.